 Where two dedicated GPU’s are installed using SLi, Enscape should still function, although only one of the GPU’s will be utilized by Enscape at the present time.

-NOTE: Where multiple display monitors are being used, make sure that the main display unit is connected to the GPU’s display port, and not to a display port from the motherboard.
+NOTE: Where multiple display monitors are being used, it can not be stressed enough that you need to make sure that the main display unit is connected to the GPU’s display port, and not to a display port associated with the motherboard.

 Open NVIDIA Control Panel from your Desktop

 NVIDIA GPU Control Panel

 If you do not have the option to change the ‘Preferred graphics processor’ shown in the above screenshot, for example, where a laptop is being used in conjunction with a docking station, then scroll down in the list until you find ‘Power management mode’ where you can set that option to ‘Prefer maximum performance’.

 It can also be the case that Quadro cards do not have the option, under the Global Settings, to select the ‘Preferred graphics processor’ in which case you should:

 Once that is done you should also go to the Global Settings section and set the Global Preset option to Workstation App – Dynamic Streaming.